ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 ## Parametricity and pure function signatures

-Functions with no inputs or functions that return `Unit` are always impure functions because if they return unit without side effect then they won't be useful so they must have side effect and if they require no input then their output must come from a side effect.
+Functions with no inputs or functions that return `Unit` are always impure functions because if they return unit without any side effect then they won't be useful and therefore they must have side effects.
+If they require no input then their output must come from a side effect.

 This is a very simple example of how the signature of a function can be of great interest in functional programming, because they can tell us a lot and we can reason about them in a very